Poojitha-Batchu/spark-project/README.md

 o Dataset Revision History sheet: Can be ignored
       nypd-motor-vehicle-collisions.csv-428 MB
-o This data corresponds to the MV-Collisions - Crash table o This table has 29 columns and contains the data that we will be working with be working with
+o This data corresponds to the MV-Collisions - Crash table o This table has 29 columns and contains the data that we will be working with the tables

 Problem Statement:
 a) Data Cleansing: